fallahn/crogine/samples/golf/assets/golf/courses/file_format.md

 The course file contains a list of paths to *.hole files which describe the individual holes that make up a course.
 This way holes can be recycled thoughout different course layouts should it be so desired.
 Up to 18 holes can be added to a course (any further holes will be ignored when the course file is loaded).

 ###### Hole file
-Hole files describe which models/assets make up the hole hole, as well as the position of the tee, the hole and the par for that hole.
+Hole files describe which models/assets make up the hole, as well as the position of the tee, the hole and the par for that hole.
+Optionally prop objects can be added to the hole to display models as props in the game.

     hole 01 //hole ID
     {